themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 \
  The article [Continuous Amenorrhea May Be Insufficient to Stop the Progression of Colorectal Endometriosis](https://www.jmig.org/article/S1553-4650(16)30047-4/abstract) provides similar insights into the use of hormonal contraception for disease management.
 It "demonstrates the obvious progression of deep rectal endometriosis despite 4 years of continuous hormonal therapy."

 For a deeper dive into the benefits and side effects of hormonal contraceptives, I would again suggest[ Dr. Jolene Brighten](https://drbrighten.com/birth-control-what-your-doctor-didnt-tell-you/) and [Dr. Laura Briden](https://www.larabriden.com/the-pill-is-bad-medicine-7-ways-that-hormonal-contraception-harms-women/) as top authorities on hormonal health and hormonal contraceptives.
 Hormonal contraceptives can cause intolerable, significantly negative side effects including stroke, Chron's Disease, and certain cancers.
 Side effects can last long after cessation of the medication.
-Endopedia.com discusses specific drugs effectiveness and side effects on their [site](http://endopaedia.info/treatment7.html).
+Endopedia.com discusses specific drugs, effectiveness, and side effects on their [site](http://endopaedia.info/treatment7.html).

 **Alternative Therapies:**

-Alternative therapies can include various methods aimed at mitigating symptoms and disease management.
+Alternative therapies can include various methods aimed at mitigating symptoms, stress reduction, and disease management.
 Chinese medicine, acupuncture, yoga, and

 (physical therapy, acupuncture, aromatherapy, myofascial release therapy, exercise (see our group here), herbal therapy, holistic, integrative medicine, Diet and lifestyle